devinkr/js-dom/readme.md

 ### Get/Set (10 minutes / 1:20)

+Many jQuery methods act as setters and getters, depending on the number of arguments passed in.
+A **getter** method will return or **get** the current value of an attribute or property.
+Think of a getter method as for *reading* a specified property or attribute.
+For *writing* value with **setter** methods, we specify certain property or attribute, and a new value to **set** that property to.

 #### `.html()`

 `.html()` can both retrieve ("get") and change ("set") the HTML contents of a DOM node